 Benas Burdulis works between architecture, design, and art.
-His work distills ephemeral phenomena, specifically light and color, giving them a physical presence.
+His work distills ephemeral phenomena, such as light and color, giving them a stronger physical presence.
 The resulting objects and spaces bring people closer to nature and to their own experience of perception.

 Burdulis was born in Vilnius, Lithuania, but grew up in Chicago and New Hampshire.
-He received a bachelor's degree in design from Design Academy Eindhoven and a master's degree in architecture from Cranbrook Academy of Art.
-He has worked for MOS Architects in New York City, at Werkplaats Vincent de Rijk in Rotterdam, Studio Tomás Saraceno in Berlin, and has taught architecture at Lawrence Technological University and as a teaching fellow at Dartmouth College.
-He has been a resident at SPACE10, IKEA’s Future Living Lab in Copenhagen, and at Autodesk's Pier 9 in San Francisco.
+He received a bachelor's degree in design from Design Academy Eindhoven in the Netherlands and a master's degree in architecture from Cranbrook Academy of Art near Detroit.
+He has worked for MOS Architects in New York City, at Werkplaats Vincent de Rijk in Rotterdam, Studio Tomás Saraceno in Berlin, and has taught architecture as an adjunct professor at Lawrence Technological University and as a teaching fellow at Dartmouth College.
+He has been a resident at SPACE10, IKEA’s Future Living Lab in Copenhagen, and at Autodesk's Pier 9 workshop in San Francisco.
 He is represented by Volume Gallery in Chicago, and has exhibited work at galleries and museums in Europe and North America.
 He is a partner at Archival Studies, a praxis founded with Emil Roman Froege and Yuan-Chieh Yang.